ylhyra/ylhyra_content/data/Tweets/Branddís/Köttur.md

         "meaning": "My cat is always pooping on the floor but the poop is large and the cat is small" },
       "s_ly6j16": {
-        "meaning": "Maybe these are my roomates playing a joke on me" }
+        "meaning": "Maybe these are my roommates playing a joke on me."
+      }
     },
     "words": {